-Urinary incontinence (difficulty in controlling emptying of the bladder) is common after stroke and can be very unpleasant and a cause of distress and embarrassment for patients and their carers.
-Urinary incontinence may hamper rehabilitation and delay patients from returning home and resuming leisure activities, work or an active social life.
-There are also financial costs for families and for the Health Service.
-We want to try out a treatment plan for urinary incontinence with hospital inpatients aimed at helping them become continent again.
-We will assess how acceptable the plan is for patients and those looking after them.
+Urinary incontinence is common after stroke and can be very unpleasant and a cause of distress and embarrassment for patients and their carers.
+Urinary incontinence may hamper rehabilitation and may affect whether or not patients are able to return to their own home, as well as return to leisure activities, work or an active social life.
+It is also costly for families and for the Health Service.
+We would like to try out a package of assessment and treatment of urinary incontinence while people are in hospital, which is designed to help them become continent again.

+In this phase, we would like to assess how acceptable the package is for patients and those looking after them.
+We will modify and develop the package based on what patients and health professionals tell us.